mat1th/screens-CMS/README.md

 socket.io            | 1.4.6   | Node.js realtime framework server

 ## Upcoming features
-There are much things to do.
+There are many things to do.
 Here a feature list with features that could be implemented.

-- [ ] Ability to delete posters, users and displays.
+- [ ] Ability to delete posters, users, and displays.
 - [ ] Ability to edit a poster start and end date on the poster detail page.
 - [ ] Better performance on slower devices see [#50](https://github.com/mat1th/meesterproef/issues/50).
 - [ ] Translate the app to dutch.
 - [ ] Ability to change your password.
-- [ ] Logged in variant of the home page.
+- [ ] Logged-in variant of the home page.
-- [ ] Ability to add a profile photo to a account.
+- [ ] Ability to add a profile photo to an account. [#33](https://github.com/mat1th/meesterproef/issues/33)
 - [ ] Ability to turn of a display (or go on dark).
 - [ ] Ability to upload videos from your mobile phone. (not Vimeo, normal mp4 videos ).
 - [ ] Optimize uploaded images.
-So there will be a height resolution, small preview and a bigger preview.
+So there will be a height resolution, small preview, and a bigger preview.
 - [ ] Ability to filter the content on the content page, display page, and user page on name and date.

 ## Bugs to fix